 In Italy all pupils with disabilities attend common schools.
-In fact, since 1977 almost all "special" schools (attended only by pupils with disabilities) have been closed.
+In fact, since 1977 almost all "special" schools attended only by pupils with disabilities have been closed in Italy.
 To enable the inclusion of pupils with disabilities, the school must guarantee specific and additional resources, based on the needs of each student:

-1. a specialized support teacher;
+1. specialized support teacher;

-2. an autonomy and communication assistant;
+2. autonomy and communication assistant;

-3. a basic assistant (to deal with personal hygiene taking into account the gender of the student, and to support transfers within the school).
+3. basic assistant (personal hygiene with respect to the gender of the student, transfers within the school).